bwplotka/mdox/README.md

 YAML can be passed in directly as well using `links.validate.config` flag!
 For more details [go.dev reference](https://pkg.go.dev/github.com/bwplotka/mdox) or [Go struct](https://github.com/bwplotka/mdox/blob/main/pkg/mdformatter/linktransformer/config.go).

+### Link localization

+It is expected for documentation to contain remote links to the project website.
+However, in such cases, it creates problems for multi-version docs or multi-domain websites (links would need to be updated for each version which is cumbersome).
+Also, it would not be navigatable locally or through GitHub(would always redirect to the website) and requires additional link checking.

+This is where the `links.localize.address-regex` flag comes in handy!

+It ensures that all HTTP(s) links that target a domain and path matching given regex will be transformed by `mdox` to relative links which are relative to anchor dir path (if exists).
+Also, all absolute path links will be converted to relative links to anchor dir as well.

+So passing in regex such as `--links.localize.address-regex="https:\/\/example\.\/.*` will allow mdox to transform links like `https://example.com/getting-started.md/` to simply `getting-started.md`.

 ### Transformation

 mdox allows various types of markdown file transformation which are useful for website pre-processing and is often required when using static site generators like Hugo.
 It helps in generating front/backmatter, renaming and moving files, and converts links to work on websites.